tylerfeldman321/Crane-Game/README.md

 <p align="center">
   <img src="https://github.com/tylerfeldman321/Crane-Game/blob/main/Figures/assembly-file.png" width="400">
 </p>

+To accomodate this event-based system, we had to add in interrupt signals into our processor design.
+When one of these signals was high, then the assembly program would jump directly to the assembly code section to handle the corresponding event, such as when the score needs to be incremented.

+We also had arduino code to control the motors, receive and filter input from the sound sensor, and to control the relay.
+Most of this code was making decisions based on the inputs from the buttons on the control panel.
+The stepper motor controller code was quite simple since we used the AccelStepper library.

 ## Design Journey
 We had initially decided on the idea of creating a game built like a claw machine (but with an electromagnet instead of a claw), where there is a claw able to be translated in all three directions.
 This mechanical system is fairly similar to a 3D printer.
 We also looked into alterante motor / belt configurations like CoreXY as we designed the system.
 When we finally began prototyping after our parts arrived, we found out that this system is much more difficult to construct that we believed.
 The precision in our measurements and the calibration of the belts and entire system would have to be perfect or else the system could fail or break.
 We also realized that the precision movement that this system offered isn't necessary for a game - as long as the user can control generally where the claw goes, they'll have a fun or at least a not-frustrating time playing the game.